On the optimal estimation of probability measures in weak and strong topologies: Main results

-which particularly holds for $h^\ast$ and $h^{\ast\ast}$ if $r>s+\frac{d}{2}$. \end{thm} Theorem 7 in \cite{Gine-08a} shows the above result for Mat\'{e}rn kernels (i.e., $\Cal{K}$ in $(c)$ with $c=1$ and $d=1$), but here we generalize it to a wide class of kernels.
-Theorem~\ref{pro:singleton}$(d)$ shows that all the kernels (with the parameter fixed a priori, e.g., $\sigma$ in the Gaussian kernel) we have encountered so far---such as in Examples~\ref{Exm:charac} and \ref{Exm:weak}---satisfy the conditions in Theorem~\ref{pro:singleton} and therefore yield a UCLT.
-Note that the kernel classes, $\Cal{K}$ in Theorem~\ref{pro:singleton} are slightly constrained compared to those in Theorem~\ref{thm:examples} and Remark~\ref{rem:gauss-exm}$(b)$.
-This restriction in the kernel class is required as the proof of $\Cal{F}_H$ being $\bb{P}$-Donsker (which in combination with Slutsky's lemma and Theorem~\ref{thm:examples} yields the desired result in Theorem~\ref{pro:singleton}) critically hinges on the inclusion result shown in (\ref{Eq:fh-subset}) and (\ref{Eq:fh-subset-1})---also see (\ref{Eq:fh-subset2}) for such an inclusion result for $\Cal{K}$ in Theorem~\ref{pro:singleton}$(b)$.
-However this technique is not feasible for the kernel classes, $(b)$ and $(c)$ in Theorem~\ref{thm:examples} to be shown as $\bb{P}$-Donsker, while we reiterate that for any general $\Cal{K}$, it is usually difficult to check for the Donsker property of $\Cal{F}_H$.
+Theorem~7 in Gin{\'{e}} and Nickl \cite{Gine-08a} shows the above result for Mat\'{e}rn kernels (i.e., $\Cal{K}$ in (c) with $c=1$ and $d=1$), but here we generalize it to a wide class of kernels.
+Theorem~\ref{pro:singleton}(d) shows that all the kernels (with the parameter fixed a priori, for example, $\sigma$ in the Gaussian kernel) we have encountered so far -- such as in Examples \ref{Exm:charac} and \ref{Exm:weak}~-- satisfy the conditions in Theorem~\ref{pro:singleton} and, therefore, yield a UCLT.
+Note that the kernel classes, $\Cal{K}$ in Theorem~\ref{pro:singleton} are slightly constrained compared to those in Theorem~\ref{thmm:examples} and Remark~\ref{rem:gauss-exm}(ii).
+This restriction in the kernel class is required as the proof of $\Cal{F}_H$ being $\bb{P}$-Donsker (which in combination with Slutsky's lemma and Theorem~\ref{thmm:examples} yields the desired result in Theorem~\ref{pro:singleton}) critically hinges on the inclusion result shown in (\ref{Eq:fh-subset}) and (\ref {Eq:fh-subset-1}); also see (\ref{Eq:fh-subset2}) for such an inclusion result for $\Cal{K}$ in Theorem~\ref{pro:singleton}(b).
+However, this technique is not feasible for the kernel classes, (b) and (c) in Theorem~\ref{thmm:examples} to be shown as $\bb{P}$-Donsker, while we reiterate that for any general $\Cal{K}$, it is usually difficult to check for the Donsker property of $\Cal{F}_H$.